 Orin Bennett is the founder of Bennett Engineering Services and offers more than 40 years of experience as a project director, project manager, and project engineer on many public and private projects.
 Orin served many years as consulting District Engineer for various public utility districts.
 Orin received the Sacramento Area Engineering Council 1995 Outstanding Service to the Profession Award and the Sacramento State Civil Engineering Alumni Honors Award.

-Jenn Goodwin, has almost 20 years of experience managing the administration and financial operations of civil engineering firms.
-With more than 13 years at Bennett Engineering Services, she ensures project teams work together effectively while each person has a path to succeed individually.
+Jenn Goodwin has almost 20 years of experience managing the administration and financial operations of civil engineering firms.
+With more than 15 years at Bennett Engineering Services, she ensures project teams work together effectively while each person has a path to succeed individually.
 Jenn oversees human resources, financial operations, office administration, and information technology personnel and tasks.
-She is a Director on the Board of AUA, a member of AEBL, an active volunteer for APWA, and a registered California Notary Public.
+She also serves as Treasurer of the Sacramento Chapter of the American Public Works Association and Vice President of the Ajera Users Association, as well as being a Society for Human Resource Management-Certified Professional, a member of Association of AE Business Leaders, and a registered California Notary Public.

 With 17 years of experience, Mike Massaro has successfully managed a variety of water, sewer, and recycled water projects.
 His technical expertise includes feasibility studies and design of pump stations, interceptors, and pipelines.
 Mike is adept at public outreach and has designed trenchless crossings for pipelines including horizontal directional drilling, pipe jacking with digger shield and Earth Pressure Balance TBMs.
 As the City Engineer for the City of Oroville, Mike oversees all of the city’s transportation, water resources, land development, and other engineering needs.